Luna Takamura

-Luna Takamura or Runa Takamura (高村ルナ, Takamura Runa) (September 18, 1952, in Kobe – March 6, 2004, in Honolulu) was a J-pop singer and dancer of Japanese and German descent.
+Luna Takamura or Runa Takamura (高村ルナ, Takamura Runa) (September 18, 1952, in Kobe – March 6, 2004, in Honolulu) was a J-pop singer, actress and dancer of Japanese and German descent.
 Later in her career, she became particularly known for her two Nikkatsu Roman Porno films released in 1976.

 Music career

 Takamura had been a member of Golden Half until the band's split in 1974.
 She released a solo album titled Tenshi no Asa (天使の朝) from Nippon Crown in 1975.

 Film career

 In 1976, Takamura played the title role in Masaru Konuma's nunsploitation film Cloistered Nun: Runa's Confession.
 She followed this film with Kōyū Ohara's Runa's Confession: "Men Crawling All Over Me" a semi-autobiographical, erotic retelling of her pop music career.